White Latin Americans: Genetic studies

+A 2019 autosomal genetic study analysed the genetic structure of the three principal ethnic groups in six capitals of Brazil (9,333 individuals), and the contribution of parental populations to its genetic pool.

 A 2015 autosomal genetic study, which also analysed data of 25 studies of 38 different Brazilian populations, concluded the following: "European (EUR) ancestry is the major contributor to the genetic background of Brazilians, followed by African (AFR), and Amerindian (AMR) ancestries.
 The pooled ancestry contributions were 0.62 EUR, 0.21 AFR, and 0.17AMR.
 The Southern region had a greater EUR contribution (0.77) than other regions.
 Individuals from the Northeast (NE) region had the highest AFR contribution (0.27) whereas individuals from the North regions had more AMR contribution (0.32)".

 An autosomal study from 2013, of nearly 1,300 samples from all regions of Brazil, found predominantly European ancestry, combined with African and Native American contributions in varying degrees:

 Following an increasing North to South gradient, European ancestry was the most prevalent in all urban populations (with values up to 74%).
 The populations in the North consisted of a significant proportion of Native American ancestry that was about two times higher than the African contribution.
 Conversely, in the Northeast, Center-West and Southeast, African ancestry was the second most prevalent.
-At an intrapopulation level, all urban populations were highly admixed, and most of the variation in ancestry proportions was observed between individuals within each population rather than among population.
+At an intrapopulation level, all urban populations were highly admixed, and most of the variation in ancestry proportions was observed between individuals within each population rather than among population.According to a genetic study about Brazilians (based upon about 200 samples), on the paternal side, 98% of the white Brazilian Y Chromosome comes from a European male ancestor, only 2% from an African ancestor and there is a complete absence of Amerindian contributions.
+On the maternal side, 39% have European Mitochondrial DNA, 33% Amerindian and 28% African female ancestry.
+This, considering the facts that the slave trade was effectively suppressed in 1850, and that the Amerindian population had been reduced to small numbers even earlier, shows that at least 61% of white Brazilians had at least one ancestor living in Brazil before the beginning of the Great Immigration.
+This analysis, however, only shows a small fraction of a person's ancestry (the Y Chromosome comes from a single male ancestor and the mtDNA from a single female ancestor, while the contributions of the many other ancestors is not specified).

+According to a genetic research by the University of Brasília, Brazilian genetic admixture consists in a 65.9% European, 24.8% African, and 9.3% Amerindian ancestry.

+According to another study, those who identified as whites in Rio de Janeiro turned out to have 86.4% European ancestry on average.